JanSharp/VRCEditorTools/README.md

 - OcclusionVisibilityWindow to help visualize which objects are occluders and occludees (and static batchers)
 - BulkReplaceWindow to quickly replace many objects with another prefab
 - Select Particle Systems based on their culling mode
-- Save Pending Asset Changes is a tiny editor script to write any asset file changes unity has cached in memory to the drive
+- Save Cached Unity Asset Changes is a tiny editor script to write any asset file changes unity has cached in memory to the drive
 - Create Parent menu item next to Create Empty, creating an empty game object which becomes the parent of all selected objects
 - Selection Stage editor window to effectively have a second much more manually controlled list of selected objects
 - Print Component Class names to quickly get the component names to be able to search for all objects with that component in the scene